-The JUPSA 2016-2020 outcomes and high-level outputs (HLO) fall under the three thematic areas of HIV Prevention; HIV Treatment, Care and Social Support; and Governance and Human Rights.
+The JUPSA 2016-JULY 2021 outcomes and high-level outputs (HLO) fall under the three thematic areas of HIV Prevention; HIV Treatment, Care and Social Support; and Governance and Human Rights.
 The prioritisation of high impact targeted interventions is aimed at achieving rapid acceleration of the national response towards elimination of HIV, in line with the Global movement.

-The Joint Steering Committee (JSC) chaired by the UN Resident Coordinator and Co-Chaired by the Director General of Uganda AIDS Commission, will provide overall oversight and governance for JUPSA.
-Representatives from the UN Country Team, Government of Uganda and other national stakeholders will constitute the JSC to ensure joint oversight for the JUPSA activities.
+The Joint Steering Committee (JSC) chaired by the UN Resident Coordinator and Co- Chaired by the Director General of Uganda AIDS Commission with attendance of the Embassy of Ireland representing the Donor at its 14th JUPSA Joint Steering Committee meeting held on 27th January 2021 approved the extension of JUPSA to 31st July 2021.